amitvsuryavanshi04/8x8_vedic_multiplier/README.md

 Crosswise Multiplication: Multiplying the crosswise bits and adding them appropriately.
 Summation: Summing the vertically and crosswise obtained products to get the final product.

+## Comparative Analysis

+Efficiency: The sutra is faster than traditional long multiplication by combining steps.
+Learning Curve: Initially unfamiliar but easily learned with practice, offering an intuitive approach.

 ### Day-01
 collection of data regarding project